maizeatlas/saegus/README.md

 conda install -c anaconda h5py
 ```

-Installing SAEGUS
+Setting up SAEGUS
 =============================================

-After Anaconda, simuPOP and h5py have been installed we will install SAEGUS.
-I caution you that I have not had anyone else attempt to install SAEGUS in a very long time.
-A list of the steps:
+After Anaconda, simuPOP and h5py have been installed, the following steps are used to set up and execute SAEGUS:

-+ Clone the saegus repository
++ Clone the 'saegus' repository
-+ Install saegus
++ Install 'saegus'
 + Open a Python terminal, preferrably a Jupyter notebook
 + Follow the tutorial on creating a population from raw data

-Clone the saegus repository
+Clone the SAEGUS repository
 ---------------------------------------------

 Using HTTPS protocol: